 '''

 public final class Channel {

 private Monitor m0 = null;

 private Monitor m1 = null;

 public Channel(){

-'''

-'''

-mO = new Monitor();
+m0 = new Monitor();

-m1 = new Monitor();
+ml = new Monitor();

 }

-public void send0(Channel c, double pos){
+public void send0(Channel c, double temp){

-if(pos == null) throw new NullPointerException();
+if(temp == null) throw new NullPointerException();

-m0.write(pos);
+m0.write(temp);

 }

-public void send1(Channel c, double pos){
+public void send1(Channel c, double temp){

-if(pos == null) throw new NullPointerException();
+if(temp == null) throw new NullPointerException();

-m1.write(pos);

-}
+ml.write(temp);

 public double receive0(Channel c){

 return m0.read();

-}

 public double receive1(Channel c){

 return m1.read();

-3
+}

+}

 '''

-Each channel component is composed of two monitors which allow the bidirectional flow of data through the channel.
+Each channel component is composed of two monitors which allow the bi-directional flow of data through the channel.
 In order to keep straight the direction of each message flow, it is necessary to define two methods for sending and another two methods for receiving.
 Each method distinguishes on which monitor of the channel the message is written.
 The channel is capable of allowing a simultaneous bi-directional flow.
 In the present example, this is used to enforce the use of the Jacobi relaxation [11].
-In fact, using (a) a channel communication structure with two-way flow of data, (b) making each one of them asynchronous, and later, (c) taking care on the communication exchanges between element components, are all design previsions for avoiding any potential deadlock.
+In fact, using (a) a channel communication structure with two-way flow of data, (b) making each one of them asynchronous, and later, (c) taking care on the communication exchanges between segment components, are all design previsions for avoiding any potential deadlock.
 In parallel programming, it is generally advised that during design, all previsions should be taken against the possibility of a deadlock [13].